kuyacai/nine-one-docs/docs/quick-start/nine-one-copilot-quick-start.md

 ---
 id: nine-one-copilot-quick-start
-title: Nine One Copilot 使用指南
+title: Nine One Copilot Guidelines
-sidebar_label: Nine One Copilot 使用指南
+sidebar_label: Nine One Copilot Guidelines
 slug: /nine-one-copilot-quick-start
 hide_table_of_contents: false
 ---

-开始使用 Nine One Copilot
+## Getting Started with Nine One Copilot

-欢迎使用 Nine One Copilot，这是适用于 Windows 和 Mac 电脑的强大 AI 助手！本快速指南将帮助您开始使用 Nine One Copilot 并轻松探索 AI 世界。
+Welcome to Nine One Copilot, your powerful AI assistant for Windows and Mac!
+This quick guide will help you get started with Nine One Copilot and easily explore the world of AI.

-## 下载最新版本
+## Download the Latest Version

-为了你更好的使用我们的软件，建议你下载最新版本。
+To ensure the best experience, we recommend downloading the latest version of our software.

-我们的最新版本通常会：
+Our latest versions typically include:

-- 功能更新：最新版本通常包括新增功能和改进，以满足用户的需求并提高用户体验。
+* **New features:** The latest version often includes new features and improvements to meet user needs and enhance user experience.
-- 性能优化：新版本可能包含性能提升，确保软件运行更加流畅和稳定。
+* **Performance optimizations:** New versions may include performance improvements to ensure smoother and more stable software operation.
-- 安全增强：定期更新可以修复已知的安全漏洞，保护用户数据和隐私安全。
+* **Security enhancements:** Regular updates can fix known security vulnerabilities to protect user data and privacy.
-- 兼容性：新版本可能提高与不同操作系统和设备的兼容性，减少兼容性问题。
+* **Compatibility:** New versions may improve compatibility with different operating systems and devices, reducing compatibility issues.

-点击这里进入下载页面，根据您的操作系统（如Windows、MacOS或Linux），选择相应的下载选项。
+Click here to go to the download page and select the appropriate download option based on your operating system (such as Windows, macOS, or Linux).

-下载完成后，直接解压缩，即可使用。
+Once downloaded, simply unzip it to use.

-如你有任何疑问，请参阅我们的详细文档。
+If you have any questions, please refer to our detailed documentation.

-## 设置用户数据目录
+## Set Your User Data Directory

-首次启动 Nine One Copilot 时，它会要求您设置用户数据目录。这是存储您所有个人数据和设置的位置。选择一个您可以轻松访问和记住的位置，因为您以后会需要它。
+When you start Nine One Copilot for the first time, it will ask you to set your user data directory.
+This is where all your personal data and settings will be stored.
+Choose a location that you can easily access and remember, as you will need it later.

-## 连接到 AI 模型
+## Connect to AI Models

-Nine One Copilot 可让您使用来自不同提供商的各种 AI 模型，例如 OpenAI、Moonshot 和 Qwen。要连接到这些模型，您需要提供它们各自的 API 密钥。每个提供商都有自己的获取和设置 API 密钥的方式，如果你需要帮助，请点击左侧导航栏，选择对应的提供商，查阅详情。
+Nine One Copilot allows you to use various AI models from different providers, such as OpenAI, Moonshot, and Qwen.
+To connect to these models, you need to provide their respective API keys.
+Each provider has its own way of obtaining and setting API keys.
+If you need help, please click on the left navigation bar, select the corresponding provider, and check the details.

-## 探索可用模型
+## Explore Available Models

-连接到所选 AI 模型后，您可以浏览 Nine One Copilot 中的可用模型列表。
+Once you've connected to your chosen AI model, you can browse the list of available models in Nine One Copilot.

-## 创建对话并与 AI 交互
+## Create a Conversation and Interact with AI

-现在到了有趣的部分！要开始与 AI 模型交互，您需要创建一个新的对话。在这里，您将输入提示、问题或说明，以便 AI 进行处理和响应。Nine One Copilot 将充当您的中介，将您的请求发送到所选 AI 模型并向您显示响应。
+Now comes the fun part!
+To start interacting with the AI model, you need to create a new conversation.
+Here, you will enter your prompt, question, or instruction for the AI to process and respond to.
+Nine One Copilot will act as your intermediary, sending your request to the selected AI model and showing you the response.

-通过这些基本步骤，您就可以使用 Nine One Copilot 开始您的 AI 之旅了。请记住，这只是一个开始——整个 AI 可能性世界都在等待探索！
+With these basic steps, you can start your AI journey with Nine One Copilot.
+Remember, this is just the beginning – a whole world of AI possibilities awaits exploration!